International visitors please note: We cannot ship any of the products on this page to you due to postal and customs regulations.

 If using a chemical, contact type of spray it is best to apply the spray during the heat of the day as this is when thrips are more exposed as they explore their host tree.
 It is also very important to spray both the top and bottom surfaces of the leaves to break the cycle of infestation.
 I prefer to use systemic treatments which will prevent these pests from becoming a threat.
 Use Koinor to prevent and control thrips.
 Plant Care may be used for faster action and will act for up to 4 weeks.

 If a branch infected with whitefly is disturbed you will see many small, white flies scatter.
 They are found in large groups, typically on the underside of leaves.
 These pests suck sap from the plant and are able to overwinter, so its another reason why winter spraying with lime sulphur is such a good preventative measure for not only whitefly but many other common pests.
 In my experience the trees most affected by whitefly is the olive and false olives.

 When whitefly suck the sap from the plant they secrete a sugary substance called "Honeydew."
 Honeydew in turn can lead to fungal diseases such as sooty black mould.
 Trees affected will be weakened.
 In bad infestations leaves may dry out and turn yellow, and growth of the tree will in turn be stunted.
 The easiest place to look for them is on the underside of leaves near to the leaf veins, where the most sap is.
 If the adults have flown off they may still leave some evidence behind in the form of their eggs which they also lay on the underside of the leaf.

 Since I was introduced to Koinor and began using it on my olives I have never again had problems with whitefly.
+However in order to use Koinor the tree must be growing very strongly in order for the roots to absorb the treatment before it is leached from the growing media.
 If you already have an infestation it might be best to spray with Plant Care as it will have an immediate effect and it is also systemic so will provide month long protection.
-The best part of it is that I only need to treat once during the growing season, as a soil drench and then I no longer need worry.